-Southwestern Connecticut is a rich swirl of old New England and new New York.
-This region consistently reports the highest cost of living and most expensive homes of any area in the country.
-Its bedroom towns are home primarily to white-collar executives; some still make the hour-plus dash to and from New York, but many drive to Stamford, which is reputed to have more corporate headquarters per square mile than any other U.S. city.
+Southwestern Connecticut is a rich swirl of old New England and new New York, a region that consistently reports the highest cost of living and the most expensive homes of any area in the country.
+Its commuter towns are home primarily to white-collar executives.
+Some still make the hour-plus dash to and from New York City, but many drive to Stamford, which is reputed to have more corporate headquarters per square mile than any other U.S. city.

-Venture away from the wealthy communities, and you'll discover cities struggling in different stages of urban renewal: Stamford, Norwalk, Bridgeport, and Danbury.
+Venture away from the wealthy bedroom communities, and you'll discover cities struggling through various stages of urban renewal: Stamford, Norwalk, Bridgeport, and Danbury.
 These four have some of the region's best cultural and shopping opportunities, but the economic disparity between Connecticut's troubled cities and its upscale towns is perhaps most visible in Fairfield County.